 - If using a chest strap, moisten the oval sensor pads on the heart rate monitor.
 Put the heart rate strap on, with the plastic heart rate transmitter resting just below your sternum.
 Ladies, this should rest just below a sports bra.
-For most other Bluetooth Smart sensor connection this step is omitted, but you'll still need to enter pairing mode.
+For most other Bluetooth Smart sensor connections this step is omitted, but you'll still need to enter pairing mode.

-- Often sensors allow you to enter pairing mode by turning the sensor completely off, then by turning it back on and holding the power button.
+- Often heart rate sensors allow you to enter pairing mode by turning the sensor completely off, then by turning it back on and holding the power button.
 Newer sensors with displays and user interfaces will sometimes have an option to enter pairing mode or turn on Bluetooth from the device menu itself.

 Step 7.
 After ending your workout, you will see averages of your connected device stats.
 For further analysis of these numbers, make sure you have an MVP Membership.

 If you've followed the instructions above and are still unable to get your heart rate device to connect, please try the following: